Test Optional Process

 - Certain classes at Baylor have specific entrance requirements, including either documented ACT or SAT scores or qualifying entrance exam scores.
 You may decide to take the ACT or SAT now to potentially reduce the need for placement exams later in the enrollment process.
 Learn more about class placement requirements below.

-- 1170 - 1350 with a mean score of 1258 for the SAT
+- 1180 – 1350 with an average score of 1267 for the SAT

-- 25 - 32 with a mean score of 27.9 for the ACT
+- 25 – 32 with an average score of 29 for the ACT

 Reasons why a student might apply test optional:

 - Some students may feel that an SAT or ACT score does not fully reflect their academic preparedness or potential.
 If this is the case for you, you may wish to apply test optional.
 If you apply test optional, your high school transcript will be the primary basis of demonstrating your academic achievement.
-Students who had only pass/fail or similar grading options during the spring 2020 term will not be penalized; however, please ensure that your high school transcript includes grades from other semesters, including the latest semesters.
-If your high school is able to provide your grades for all semesters, including those impacted by the pandemic, please make sure they are included in your transcript.
-If those grades are not included, it will hold up processing your file for review.

 Regardless of testing plan: